In today’s article, I will share how NOT to prepare for your mediation.

 - Wear comfortable shoes and be mindful of your injury, if you hurt your back, make sure that you have whatever ice packs or other supportive devices that you need to spend the day in a conference room.

-- Keep your favorite snacks handy and drink plenty of water, because there’s nothing worse than having low blood sugar at a key moment during your mediation.
+- Keep your favorite snacks handy and drink plenty of water, because there’s nothing worse than having low blood sugar at a key moment during your meditation.

 A tired and irritable plaintiff can wind up making choices they regret, at the end of a long day.
 Don’t be that person who settles their case just to get it over with.